NEWS

 WHEN WE VOTE WE POWER CANADA

 Like it or not, politics impacts all aspects of our lives.
 In Canada, we are very lucky to have the opportunity to say who is leading this country.
 It is your right, privilege, and duty to vote.
-This October, vote for the leaders who will promote the issues that matter to you.
-Download the flyer in English here and in French here.
+Vote for the leaders who will promote the issues that matter to you.
+Download the flyer here.

 UNION MEMBER TESTIMONY